 NVRC offers the free use of space (or spaces) required to deliver the project as well as staff support where connecting with existing NVRC programs is required.
 Artist Fees are provided and budget is available for project materials.

-The Artist in Residence Program is a longer-term opportunity; residencies are expected to last six to nine months.
-Space at JBCC will be made available during the Centre’s opening hours and will act as a home base and small office/studio.
-Resident artist(s) will be expected to spend their time “in residence,” establishing a presence at JBCC and in the surrounding neighbourhood, interacting with and engaging the public in a range of creative practices.
+The Artist in Residence Program is a longer-term opportunity; residencies are expected to last six weeks to six months.
+Space at a North Vancouver Recreation & Culture (NVRC) community recreation centre will be made available during the centre’s opening hours and will act as a home base and small office/studio.
+Resident artist(s) will be expected to spend their time “in residence,” establishing a presence at an NVRC community recreation centre and in the surrounding neighbourhood, interacting with and engaging the public in a range of creative practices.
 The goal of the program is to invite community members and curious visitors to share in creating activities that are collaborative, cooperative and community-building.

 - Participating in already scheduled programming